Crown Jewel (2018): Storylines

-The card consisted of twelve matches, including one on the Kickoff pre-show.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers on the Raw and SmackDown brands.
-Storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.
+The event comprised 12 matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.

 At SummerSlam, Brock Lesnar defended the Universal Championship against Roman Reigns.
 Before the match began, Braun Strowman came out and announced that he would be cashing in his Money in the Bank contract on the winner.
 During the match, however, Strowman was incapacitated by Lesnar, preventing him from cashing in.
 The distraction allowed Reigns to defeat Lesnar and win the championship, ending Lesnar's 504-day reign.
 The following night on Raw, Raw General Manager Kurt Angle told Lesnar's advocate Paul Heyman that although Lesnar had a contractual rematch, it would not occur for an indefinite period of time, as he preferred a fighting champion like Reigns.
 The following week, Strowman announced that he would be cashing in against Reigns at Hell in a Cell inside the namesake structure.
 At the event, Lesnar interfered in the match by kicking in the cell door and attacking both men, rendering them unable to continue, thus ruling the match a no contest and Reigns retained the championship.
 The following night on Raw, both Reigns and Strowman called out Lesnar, resulting in Acting Raw General Manager Baron Corbin scheduling a triple threat match between Reigns, Strowman, and Lesnar for the Universal Championship at Crown Jewel.
 On the October 22 episode of Raw, however, Reigns relinquished the title after announcing that his leukemia, which had been in remission since late 2008, had legitimately relapsed.
 This turned the scheduled triple threat match into a singles match between Lesnar and Strowman for the now vacant title.
 In February 2019, Fightful reported that prior to his leukemia diagnosis, Reigns had informed Vince McMahon and WWE officials that he would not be taking part in the Crown Jewel PPV due to the controversy surrounding the event.